Patrick-Davis-MSFT/demoFrames/README.md

 * DO NOT make changes directly to Azure Services
 * ALL Keys and secrets need to be stored and pulled from key vault as environmental variables
 * Use the latest libraries and packages
 * Azure Role assignments should use the Azure default roles.
+* The primary database is a cosmos DB with a MongoDB API The environmental variables to connect to this are AZURE_COSMOS_CONNECTION_STRING_KEY, AZURE_COSMOS_ACCOUNT_NAME, AZURE_COSMOS_DATABASE_NAME, AZURE_COSMOS_ENDPOINT
+* The primary blob storage is in Azure Storage with the account name in the environmental variable AZURE_STORAGE_ACCOUNT_NAME

 The user is requesting you to complete the below: